IPU’s Annual Regulatory Studies Program (“CAMP”)

 Come back to Campus

 As a leading provider of continuing education in our field, IPU welcomes new and “experienced” campers and the program provides a great opportunity to reflect and refresh.
 The Summer Program curriculum builds on a tradition of knowledge and experience while incorporating new developments in the regulatory field.
-Week One can be used to revisit the fundamentals, the basic “why and how” of economic regulation in the contemporary context.
-Week Two stands alone as a short program for new and seasoned professionals who need timely information to meet the challenges of modern regulation.
+The fundamentals course can be used to revisit the fundamentals, the basic “why and how” of economic regulation in the contemporary context.
 Concurrent tracks in the industry sectors and special workshops provide opportunities for immersion in new issues.
-Daytime and evening sessions, along with networking breaks, encourage interaction among attendees and program faculty.
 Even for those who have attended IPU programs in the past, lifelong learners will find that coming back to Summer Program will be a professionally enjoyable and beneficial experience.
 And keep in mind that the IPU Accounting and Ratemaking Course is eligible for continuing education credits as well as IPU’s Certificate of Continuing Regulatory Education, details of which are available at www.ipu.msu.edu.

 Continuing education credits